Konrad Morgen: Post-war

-After the war, Morgen was a witness for the defense at the trial of Nazi war criminals at the International Military Tribunal in Nuremberg, the trial of SS WVHA members, and the 1965 Auschwitz trial in Frankfurt–am–Main.
+After the war, Morgen was a witness for the defense at the trial of Nazi war criminals at the International Military Tribunal in Nuremberg, the WVHA trial, and the 1965 Auschwitz trial in Frankfurt am Main.

 Morgen claimed after the war that his prosecutions were an attempt to impede the mass extermination, and two scholars (Herlinde Pauer-Studer and David Velleman, who wrote a biography about Morgen) found this explanation credible in light of the evidence.
 However, the reason for Morgen's opposition can be questioned, and the scholars noted that Morgen "deplored the concentration camp system not in principle but for its corrupting effects on individuals who went on to commit individual crimes."
+In a review of this book Professor Charles Fried said, "What kind of people are these, these ordinary mid-level bureaucrats?…..How do we know by what processes, moved by what confrontation, what realization, some may change from being guilty time-servers to being heroes of resistance - or like Morgen something in between."
+He goes on to say, "I am driven to ask, what would I have done in Morgen’s shoes?
+What should I have done?"

+In 1971 John Toland, an American Historian interviewed Morgen for his biography of Adolf Hitler.
+In his book Toland described Morgen as, "the man who did the most to hinder the atrocities in the East," and his career as a, "one man house-cleaning," and a, "lonesome attempt to end the final solution."

-After the Nuremberg trials, he continued his legal career in Frankfurt, though not before he was himself brutally beaten, arrested and taken into custody on January 28, 1946, in Ludwigsburg.
-Because of his membership and high rank in the SS he was brought before a Denazification tribunal in 1948.
+After the Nuremberg trials, Morgen continued his legal career in Frankfurt, although not before he was himself brutally beaten, arrested and taken into custody on January 28, 1946, in Ludwigsburg.
+Because of his membership and high rank in the SS he was brought before a denazification tribunal in 1948.
 He defended himself with the claim he had become a lawyer "to serve justice" and told the court he had fought against "crimes against humanity".
-The court decided to classify him as an Entlastete (innocent) and he was released.
+Despite Morgen's position, the court decided to classify him as an Entlasteter (innocent) since he had put himself at risk during his investigations.
 A revision of the trial against him took place in 1950 by the district court of Nord-Württemberg.
 This time, he was indicted as a Mitläufer (follower), but he remained a free man.

 Additionally, the district court of Frankfurt am Main opened three legal investigations against Morgen.
 He was accused of involvement in the deportation of Hungarian Jews and of participating in a medical experiment on Russian prisoners of war in Buchenwald.
 In the absence of evidence, he was not prosecuted.

-Morgen appeared in the TV series "World at War", including in the programme "Hitler's Germany : Total War 1939 - 1945" (Part 5 DVD 1 in the DVD boxed set).
+Morgen appeared in the television series World at War, including in the programme "Hitler's Germany: Total War 1939–1945" (Part 5 DVD 1 in the DVD boxed set).
 In the latter, he said he could not understand why Germany kept fighting when it was obvious that the war was lost, and blamed the leaders of the regime.

-He died on 4 February 1982.
+Morgen died on 4 February 1982.